open-pioneer/trails-starter/docs/BestPractices.md

 The framework provides a logger for standardized application wide logging.
 The log level is configured globally in the vite.config.js.

+We recommend to use this logger for all log messages to achieve a uniform logging.
+This is especially helpful if the loglevel should be change or the logger should be replaced with a new implementation later on.

 To create a logger instance, call the `createLogger` method.
 It takes a prefix (string) to prepend to each message.
 The prefix should always contain the package name and if applicable additionally the service/class name (separated with ':').